Ketamine Therapy Cost for Mental Health & Chronic Pain

 When considering ketamine treatment for themselves, one common question patients may have is, “how much does ketamine treatment cost?”
 When it comes to ketamine treatment, the cost will vary based on many factors.
 Keep reading to find out how much you should expect to pay depending on which condition you are treating.

 Some conditions, such as depression, require lower concentrations of ketamine and are thus less expensive per infusion.
-Meanwhile, using ketamine to treat chronic pain requires infusions that last several hours, and may be utilized more frequently, resulting in higher cost.
+Meanwhile, using ketamine to treat chronic pain requires infusions that last several hours, and may be utilized more frequently, resulting in higher costs.

-When you receive ketamine infusions for depression, most providers will perform a series of 6 treatments over 2 to 3 weeks.
+When you receive ketamine treatment for depression, most providers will perform a series of 6 treatments over 2 to 3 weeks.
 Each of these infusions will cost around $400 to $800.
 It is also important to remember that most providers require an upfront payment for a set of 4 to 6 infusions.
 You can expect to pay anywhere from $1600 to $4800 for treating depression with ketamine treatments.

-Ketamine infusions for treating chronic pain typically cost anywhere from $700 to $2000 per treatment.
+Ketamine for chronic pain treatments typically cost anywhere from $700 to $2000 per treatment.
 The price point for treating chronic pain is higher than treating depression because using ketamine infusions for pain typically requires a longer infusion and therefore uses more ketamine.
 Some doctors might use a single treatment to treat pain, while others may offer a series of 2 to 8 ketamine infusions.
 Since most providers require the entirety of payment for a set of ketamine infusions upfront, ketamine treatment for chronic pain can range anywhere from $700 to $12,000 for full infusions.

 Additionally, many patients occasionally require maintenance treatments to continue receiving the benefits of their initial ketamine treatment.
 Maintenance treatments cost around $400 to $800 per infusion.
 Maintenance treatments are used for depression and chronic pain to keep symptoms under control.
 For many people, maintenance treatments are done once a month or every other month.
 Some providers may recommend even less frequent or only maintenance treatments on an as-needed basis, depending on how a patient’s condition responds to the initial treatment.